Newsroom > Blog

 Here are a few things we have learned:

-• A startup leader in MENA - Cairo's startup ecosystem is a leading hub in the MENA region, driven by strong sectors such as fintech, e-commerce and logistics.
+- A startup leader in MENA - Cairo's startup ecosystem is a leading hub in the MENA region, driven by strong sectors such as fintech, e-commerce and logistics.
 The e-commerce sector seems to be growing rapidly due to a young population and increasing internet penetration.
 Cairo’s ecosystem benefits from a supportive environment with various active investors and other stakeholders.
 Cairo's strategic location and robust talent pool further enhance its appeal as a startup hub.

-• Cairo is a city of contrast - I’ve worked in frontier and emerging markets for 20 years.
+- Cairo is a city of contrast - I’ve worked in frontier and emerging markets for 20 years.
 But in Cairo the contrast was unique.
-First, you have ancient and new - You’ll find the Pyramids of Giza 15 minutes from the center of town, and then 30 minutes in the other direction you have New Cairo and the New Administrative Capital with giant IT parks, IKEA, beautiful malls, modern restaurants and the tallest building in Africa.
+First, you have ancient and new - You’ll find the Pyramids of Giza 15 minutes from the center of town and then 30 minutes in the other direction you have New Cairo and the New Administrative Capital with giant IT parks, IKEA, beautiful malls, modern restaurants and the tallest building in Africa.
 The contrasts are almost overwhelming.
 Next, you have outside versus inside and day versus night - Cairo is dusty and dense and on the outside of buildings and during the day, the old city can look a bit run down.
 But, when you go inside it’s like a new world.
 You find beautiful old buildings with great architectural designs and finishing work.
 It’s clean and beautiful.
 In Cairo, you have to know where to look.
 Also, once the sun sets, the buildings are lit up and it’s absolutely breathtaking!

-• Cairo is large! - Cairo is the largest city in the Arab world with a population at almost 10 million and the whole urban area being above 22 million.
+- Cairo is large! - Cairo is the largest city in the Arab world with a population of almost 10 million and the whole urban area being above 22 million.
 Egypt has two of the continent’s largest cities, with the second being Alexandria.
 As many cities and populations in the developed world age and shrink, Egypt and Cairo are forecasted to grow with nearly 43% of Egyptians living in urban centers.

-• Egypt (and Africa) may become the focal point of a shift in geopolitical power - From an Economist article titled “Gulf countries are becoming major players in Africa”, “As African leaders seek alternatives to dwindling Chinese loans and Western aid, the Gulf’s rise is reshaping geopolitics on the continent, with effects good and bad.”
+- Egypt (and Africa) may become the focal point of a shift in geopolitical power - From an Economist article titled “Gulf countries are becoming major players in Africa”, “As African leaders seek alternatives to dwindling Chinese loans and Western aid, the Gulf’s rise is reshaping geopolitics on the continent, with effects good and bad.”
 Cairo - as the epicenter of Africa’s Arab cultural and economic influence - will be one to watch as this geopolitical reshuffle happens.
-For example, in Nov 2023 Saudi pledged to invest $25B in Africa by 2030.
+For example, in November 2023 Saudi pledged to invest $25B in Africa by 2030.

 Go Deeper on Egypt?